“What Percent of Heart Valve Surgeries Are Re-Operations?” Asks Marc

 Dr. Kevin Accola, M.D.

-In response to Marc’s question, Dr. Accola, who practices at Florida Hospital Cardiovascular Institute, wrote:
+In response to Marc’s question, Dr. Accola, who practices at Florida Hospital in Orlando, wrote:

 Most institutions with significant volume do between 10% and 15% redo’s on average… Mine is about 12% in regards to patients who have had previous bypass surgery and now need a valve procedure, or a redo valve which has degenerative changes and now needs to be replaced.
 Sometimes these valves can calcify or the initial degenerative process continues and over time progresses to the point that the valve needs replacement.

 Specific to Marc’s question about surgical error, Dr. Accola noted: